MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-08-21-confidential-client-configuration-for-mobilefirst-topologies.md

 Apart from the pre-built confidential clients, you can add any number of confidential clients to allow a non-mobile client access the resoruces.

-If you are getting an error similar to the one shown below, then most common reaons for it is that the above JNDI properties are not defined or the values of the above JNDI properties are incorrect, especially the ***mfp.admin.authorization.server.url*** and ***mfp.push.authorization.server.url*** properties, though the values for them looks same, there is a difference in the url value, where ***mfp.push.authorization.server.url*** has an ***api*** at the end.
+If you are getting an error similar to the one shown below, then most common reasons for this is that the above JNDI properties are not defined or the values of the above JNDI properties are incorrect, especially the ***mfp.admin.authorization.server.url*** and ***mfp.push.authorization.server.url*** properties, though the values for them looks the same, there is a difference in the url value, where ***mfp.push.authorization.server.url*** has an ***api*** at the end.

 ![Error in Push Setting Page in Operations Console]({{site.baseurl}}/assets/blog/2017-08-21-confidential-client-configuration-for-mobilefirst-topologies/ConfidentialClientError.png)